timothypratley/claykind/README.md

 1. Inference: does the data look like one of these?
 2. Explicitly marking a `kind` via metadata
 3. Using Kindly functions to mark `kind` via metadata.

+### The importance of Kindly plugins

+Advice in itself may not be enough for the visualization tool to work with, as it may not be designed with Kindly in mind.
+In such cases, plugins exist to translate grammars.
+See kind-portal as an example.

 ### Composition